mlrodrigues/CrawlerTest/README.md

-Crawler developed as a test for an Internship vacancy at Devnology
+Crawler developed as a test for a vacancy at Devnology
 ==================================================================

 ## Description

 This project, gets all lenovo laptops from the webscraper.io website, sort it by price (low priced to high priced), get all of its data and return as a json.

----

 ## Libraries